 In terms of debit cards, the number of team members, ATM withdrawals and minimum deposits, wamo’s plan gives higher value for the price you will be paying.
 Technically, you can make easy card replacements, issue additional cards and add more members to your business account for free. wamo also allows you to run your own account without any minimum deposits or account maintenance charges, which can save a lot of money in future.

 In all, wamo’s popular subscription plan might be higher than bunq’s plan, but the company offers almost all of its regular features for free.
-This will be a big plus for budding businesses and non-residents that are new in the industry and are just starting to build their financial well-being.
 Since bunq has been in the game for longer than wamo, bunq could be a great platform for businesses who have already established a strong foundation of business in the country.
-On the other hand, with wamo’s flexible procedures, low conversion rates, multi-currency accounts and free features, the platform could be a great choice for new business owners in EU, freelancers and expats who have struggled in past to open a business account elsewhere.
+On the other hand, with wamo’s flexible procedures, low conversion rates, multi-currency accounts and free features, the platform could be a great choice for new business owners in EU.